 - 1/2 to 1 cup soy-free chocolate chips (can buy here or here)

 - Line a loaf pan (bottom and sides) with parchment paper.

-- In a large bowl crack eggs and add coconut flour, baking soda and salt.
+- In a large bowl crack eggs and add coconut flour, baking powder and salt.
 Mix well.

 - Mix gelatin and maple syrup together in a small bowl and add to mixture.

 - Melt coconut oil if solid and add to bowl along with remaining ingredients.

 - Mix well and allow to sit for about 5 minutes.

 - Pour into prepared pan and bake at 400 degree for about 1 hour.
 It takes mine 1 hour 10 minutes for a knife inserted in the center to come out clean.

 - Remove from oven and allow to cool on a baking rack.

 This Grain-Free Chocolate Chip Banana Bread is my new favorite recipe!
 It is very moist and not overly sweet.
 I have to make two loaves for it to last into the next day with my hungry crew!